obaki102/ObakiSite/README.md

 # ObakiSite
-This is my personal web site that I created to mainly familiarize myself with blazor.
-This is also serves as my "code diary" to record my learnings when trying new stuff.
+This is my personal web site that I created to mainly familiarize myself when trying new stuff.

 # Rich text box
 This is made possible using the following packages: